docker/hacktoberfest-2022/README.md

 ## 🗣️Propose Your Docker Extension in the Hacktoberfest List

 - Once you have a GitHub repo for your extension, edit the `README.md` and describe your extension, the pain point or user needs it solves.
-- Push the new Git repo to your GitHub account
+- Push the new Git repo to your GitHub account.

 ```
  git remote add origin https://github.com/my-account/my-extension.git